Radioiodine therapy uses radioactive iodine to shrink or kill thyroid cells. It is used to treat certain diseases of the thyroid gland.

 You'll likely need to have a blood test every 6 to 12 months to check thyroid hormone levels.
 You also may need other follow-up tests.

-Most people will need to take thyroid hormone supplement pills for the rest of their life.
+If your thyroid becomes underactive after treatment most people will need to take thyroid hormone supplement pills for the rest of their life.
 This replaces the hormone the thyroid would normally make.

-The side-effects are for short term and go away as time passes.
+The side-effects are short term and go away as time passes.
 High doses have a low risk for long-term complications including damage to salivary glands and risk for malignancy.

 Radioactive iodine therapy; Hyperthyroidism - radioiodine; Thyroid cancer - radioiodine; Papillary carcinoma - radioiodine; Follicular carcinoma - radioiodine; I-131 therapy